the tree shipped very quickly, i love that, it is in good condition considering bare root. in the spring iwill follow up and let you know

 Sugar Maple Tree is a Very Large and Spectacular Tree

-Growth is best achieved in USDA Growing Zones 3 – 8, and the ideal soil for the Sugar Maple Tree is low-to-medium moisture with frequent drainage in the area.
+Growth is best achieved in USDA Growing Zones 3 – 8, and the ideal soil for the Tree is low-to-medium moisture with frequent drainage in the area.
 Furthermore, the tree grows best with a combination of direct sunlight exposure and partial shade.
-If needed, however, the Sugar Maple Tree is versatile and durable enough to grow effectively in a high-shade environment.
+If needed, however, the tree is versatile and durable enough to grow effectively in a high-shade environment.